Questions and Answers about Artificial Rock making.

 The most important thing when making handmade faux rock and especially artificial rock waterfall and pond features is to make sure your sand and portland cements are well mixed together.
 Inadequate mixing of the cement with other materials is the major cause of artificial rocks breaking apart and bits falling off.
 The fake artificial rock surfaces wear really well and if anything should just improve with ageing due to the layers of color and sand textures used.

 I see you you have two methods of making artificial rock..ie fake solid rock and artificial hollow rock is one method easier than the other or are they the same?

-Making solid fake rock is an easier process to start with and gives you the hands on feeling of working with cement based mortars whereas the hollow rock making techniques involve more materials and more time in the construction phase.
+Making solid fake rock is an easier process to start with.
+Gives you the hands on feeling of working with cement based mortars.
+Whereas the hollow rock making techniques involve more materials and more time in the construction phase.

 To your specific question…my techniques of rock making and their end result are raw concrete and mortar combined which becomes a finished porous surface, kind of like sandstock bricks ie. designed to breathe.
 How much neat cement and what type of sands you use in the surface final mortar mix can determine how hard that mix will set and how well it will wear with the constant flow of chemical or salt water.

-Sealers are similar, they have a running time that they are effective and then you need to reseal the area again
+Sealers are similar, they have a running time that they are effective.
+Then you need to reseal the area again.

-What I am saying is not being said to turn you off our rock making methods but I need to explain that honestly and also outright.
-You can do amazing creations with our methods but if you were wanting them for pool decoration and a waterfall make sure you have on site guidance from a person / persons who has the necessary experience required to make sure your project is done with safe construction and longevity in mind.
+I don’t wont to turn you off our rock making methods.
+I need to explain that honestly and also outright.
+You can do amazing creations with our methods.
+If you were wanting them for pool decoration and a waterfall make sure you have on site guidance.
+From someone who has the necessary experience required to complete your project with safe construction and longevity in mind.

 Keith Tutor & Dany Van Zanten